What is gestational diabetes?

 If you’re diagnosed with gestational diabetes don’t panic.
 You haven’t done anything wrong and you are not alone.

 About one in every seven Australian women have gestational diabetes during pregnancy.
-It can generally be managed with diet and exercise, although some women may require medication or insulin too.
+It can generally be managed with diet and exercise, although some women may need to take tablets or insulin injections too.

 Gestational diabetes usually goes away after the baby is born.
 Having gestational diabetes increases your risk of developing type 2 diabetes later in life.

 Why does gestational diabetes happen?